AlexPerathoner/SlimHUD/README.md

 <img align="right" width="25%" src="Screens/Icon1024.png">

-# SlimHUD - Cyanocitta
+# SlimHUD

 Replacement for MacOS' HUDs.

 Every day you change your volume or brightness and an ugly and unbelievably old overlay animation appears. *SlimHUD* is what you need.
 ## Features - Settings
-Each feature can be toggled from the settings window.<br>To access the settings window search the *Cyanocitta* in you menu app and select **Settings...**
+Each feature can be toggled from the settings window.<br>To access the settings window search the SlimHUD icon in you menu app and select **Settings...**

 <img align="left"  width="23%" src="Screens/menubar.png">